The average leopard gecko diet is relatively straightforward, mainly because leopard geckos are insectivores.

 Other Insects to Feed Your Leopard Gecko

-In addition to waxworms, you should feed your gecko a few other types of insects to ensure they’re getting a varied, balanced diet.
+In addition to waxworms, feed your gecko a few other types of insects to ensure they’re getting a varied, balanced diet.

 Some other common feeder insects include: